The Word of God and the Tabernacle Menorah

 “Behold!
 The Lamb of God who takes away the sin of the world!

 — John 1:29

 By that will we have been sanctified through the offering of the body of Jesus Christ once for all...And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.
 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God, from that time waiting till His enemies are made His footstool.
 For by one offering He has perfected forever those who are being sanctified

 The sacrifice was offered up on the "Altar of Burnt Offering" and then the priest would move along to the Laver that was filled with water for washing.

-What a beautiful picture of being cleansed from sin though a sacrifice.
+What a beautiful picture of being cleansed from sin through a sacrifice.

 The priest could now enter into the Holy Place where there were three pieces of furniture.
-(Table of Bread, the Lampstand, and the Altar of Incense) The first stop was the Table of Bread upon which were placed twelve breads before the Lord continually.
+(Table of Bread, the Lampstand, and the Altar of Incense) The first stop was the Table of Bread upon which were placed twelve loaves of bread before the Lord continually.

 The number seven is such a large topic, in and of itself, that it will get its very own study in the near future, but for now, and the purpose of this particular study we will look at a highly condensed understanding of it.

 In short, this number seven will connect us with how the Word of God itself is imaged in this object as expressed in the following verse.

 The words of the Lord are pure words,